vbharadwaj-bk/fast_tensor_leverage/README.md

-This repository contains the code for the paper [Fast Exact Leverage Score Sampling from Khatri-Rao Products](https://arxiv.org/pdf/2301.12584), to appear at Neurips 2023 (Main conference, poster).
+This repository contains the code for the paper [Fast Exact Leverage Score Sampling from Khatri-Rao Products](https://arxiv.org/pdf/2301.12584), to appear at Neurips 2023 (main conference, poster).

 ## What can I do with it?
 You can draw samples from the Khatri-Rao product of matrices